 On the other hand, state sharding involves direct communication among shards with a central or state relay.
 You can answer the questions regarding the efficiency of cryptocurrency sharding by reflecting on practical examples of the same.
 The four top examples of sharding projects can help you identify the significance of sharding for the broader crypto ecosystem.

 Aspiring to make a lucrative career as a blockchain engineer but not sure how?
 Check the detailed guide Now on How To Become A Blockchain Engineer

 The first example for understanding “what is blockchain sharding?” more clearly is the NEAR blockchain network.
 It focused on developing the foundation for real-time cross-shard transactions alongside maintaining a light load on clients.
 The blockchain is aimed at enabling any low-end device to run a node working as a part of the network.

 Subsequently, the low-end device can also help in processing a subset of the transactions.
 The sharded Proof of Stake blockchain features higher scalability and enables nodes to operate on low-end devices.
 As a result, sharding of the network can enable access to multiple additional devices, which improves the speed of the blockchain.

 Apart from the benefits of sharding, NEAR blockchain must encounter the issues of data availability and validity.
-Blocks must feature a proof of validity, which should be available for anyone to verify the block.
-The validators in the network take the responsibility of ensuring availability of the proof.
+Blocks must feature proof of validity, which should be available for anyone to verify the block.
+The validators in the network take the responsibility of ensuring the availability of the proof.
 On the other hand, it is difficult to prove the failure in message delivery without on-chain transfer of the message.
 However, you can also look up solutions like centralized governance and infrastructure for resolving such problems.